-We invite you to stay at Riondel Community Campground and experience this unique wilderness setting.
+We invite you to stay at Riondel Community Campground and experience this unique setting that touches on wilderness.
 Our 43 diverse campsites provide an exceptional range of choice, from shoreline camping to sleeping amongst the old-growth cedars.
-Most sites have a fire ring (except sites 33, 37, 38, 39 and the two tent-only sites).
+Most sites have a fire ring.
 Community fire-pits and picnic tables are on-site for use.
 Potable water is available, but not at each site.
 We have sites for tents and for large RVs.
 To operate as “Green” as possible and to limit the impact on this pristine area, our sites are not powered.
 Generators are welcome, usage is limited to certain time – please ask Camp Attendant!
 This ensures all guests experience the quiet beauty of Riondel Community Campground.

 We now offer two tent-only sites, shoreline camping on a raised tent platform (based on single adult occupancy& up to 1 extra person).
 BOOKING PRIORITY is to cyclists, canoers/kayakers and hikers (non-motorized vehicle access).

 Firewood is available (cash-basis only).
 Please see Camp Attendant for firewood.